Sage/carbon/README.md

 * Commit and push changes.
 * If releasing a minor version, open a PR to `master`.
 * If releasing a patch version, open a PR to `release`.
 * Once merged, draft a release in GitHub using the new version number as the tag.
-Make sure to target the correct branch (`master` or `release`.
+Make sure to target the correct branch (`master` or `release`).
+* With the branch/version checked out locally on your machine, run `npm run release-version` to publish to npm.
 * If you have released from a branch other than `master`, open a PR to merge back into `master`.

 ## Technologies